kevinalbert14/Roll_Off/README.md

 * Execute the main.py file

 ### Note:
-* Inorder to execute the file you will need access to the dataset since we have signed the NDA aggrement we are unable to publish the dataset here.
-In case if you have the dataset, please follow the next process.
+*To execute the file you will need access to the dataset since we have signed the NDA agreement we are unable to publish the dataset here.
+In case you have the dataset, please follow the next process.
-* The dataset will be divided into two folder.
+* The dataset will be divided into two folders.
 1) waste folder ( which will have all the training images for the model ) 2) Test folder ( The file which needs to be predicted )
-* All these folders have to be in the same folder inorder to successfully run the code.
+* All these folders have to be in the same folder in order to successfully run the code.

 # Troubleshooting instruction

- Incase if you find any error while running the main.py file, it should probably because ceratin libraries may not have been installed in the .requirements file.
+In case you find any error while running the main.py file, it should probably be because ceratin libraries may not have been installed in the .requirements file.
  So, kindly install those libraries which u get to see in the error.

  # Working instructions:

-  After the stetup of the code is completed, Kindly follow the below mentioned steps:
+After the setup of the code is completed, Kindly follow the below-mentioned steps:

   * Once the code is executed, it will show a prompt saying "Press 1 to train the model and 2 to run the prediction"
-  * In case if you have new data to train the model, press the option 1 but before doing this, you will have to store all the new data in the waste folder after that you will also have to delete the already existing trained model which is being present in the same directory.
+  * In case if you have new data to train the model, press option 1 but before doing this, you will have to store all the new data in the waste folder after that you will also have to delete the already existing trained model which is being present in the same directory.
-  * Once this is done, you will also be seeing a prompt which says that the model is getting trained the model will be trained and will be stored in .h5 formate under the same folder.
+  * Once this is done, you will also be seeing a prompt which says that the model is getting trained the model will be trained and will be stored in .h5 format under the same folder.
-  * In case if you are providing the option 2, the newly saved model will be loaded for prediction, once it succesfully loaded you will be able to see a prompt saying "The weigths of the model have been restored from the saved file"
+  * In case you are providing option 2, the newly saved model will be loaded for prediction, once it is successfully loaded you will be able to see a prompt saying "The weight of the model has been restored from the saved file"
-  * You will now be asked to provided the name of the folder in which the continuous data is present aka, the data which needs to be predicted.
+  * You will now be asked to provide the name of the folder in which the continuous data is present aka, the data which needs to be predicted.
   * You will now see the processing of the test data getting predicted by the model in a pictorial representation.
-  * Once the above step is completed, there will be two .html data being generated and stored in project folder.
-One html will be having the information about all the events which have taken place, and the other one will have the consolidated informations.
+  * Once the above step is completed, there will be two .html data being generated and stored in the project folder.
+One HTML will be having the information about all the events which have taken place, and the other one will have the consolidated pieces of information.
-  * In the next step you will now see a prompt saying press 1 to send the consolidated file as an email and 2 to exit.
+  * In the next step, you will now see a prompt saying press 1 to send the consolidated file as an email and 2 to exit.
   * If option 1 is given, the prompt will now ask the user to provide an email address, to send the report.
-  * If a vaild email address is provided, the .html report will be sent in the email.
+  * If a valid email address is provided, the .html report will be sent in the email.
-  * Once the email is sent successfully, you will see an message stating that the email has been sent successfully.
+  * Once the email is sent successfully, you will see a message stating that the email has been sent successfully.
-  * Note: In case if you dont see the email on the inbox, please check on your spam folder.
+  * Note: In case you don't see the email in the inbox, please check your spam folder.

+(Optional)
-  If you want your own email address to send the report to the recipient the please follw the instructions provided below.
+  If you want your email address to send the report to the recipient please follow the instructions provided below.

-   * Create a new gmail account ( highly recommended ) or use an existing email addess.
+   * Create a new gmail account ( highly recommended ) or use an existing email address.
    * Navigate to " Manage your account " as shown in the below mentioned screenshot.
    ![Screenshot 2022-07-20 232119](https://user-images.githubusercontent.com/105304976/180122968-d8da207c-1e8d-490c-9171-40fd8a009512.png)
    * Click on security and the click on 2SV